numbagg/numbagg/README.md

 [^1]:
-    Benchmarks were run on a Mac M1 laptop in December 2023 on numbagg's HEAD, pandas 2.1.1, bottleneck 1.3.7.
+    Benchmarks were run on a Mac M1 laptop in December 2023 on numbagg's HEAD, pandas 2.1.1, bottleneck 1.3.7, numpy 1.25.2, with `python numbagg/test/run_benchmarks.py -- --benchmark-max-time=10`.
 They run in CI, though GHA's low CPU count means we don't see the full benefits of parallelization.

 [^2]:
     While we separate the setup and the running of the functions, pandas still needs to do some work to create its result dataframe, and numbagg does some checks in python which bottleneck does in C or doesn't do.
-So we focus on the benchmarks for larger arrays in order to reduce that impact.
+So use benchmarks on larger arrays for our summary so we can focus on the computational speed, which doesn't asymptote away.
 Any contributions to improve the benchmarks are welcome.

 [^3]:
-    Pandas doesn't have an equivalent `move_exp_nancount` function, so this is compared to a function which uses its `sum` function on an array of `1`s.
-    Similarly for `group_nansum_of_squares`, this requires two separate operations in pandas.
+    In some instances, a library won't have the exact function — for example, pandas doesn't have an equivalent `move_exp_nancount` function, so we use its `sum` function on an array of `1`s.
+Similarly for `group_nansum_of_squares`, we use two separate operations.

 [^4]:
     `anynan` & `allnan` are also functions in numbagg, but not listed here as they